Venice Area Map

 Castello is the largest and most residential sestiere that covers the eastern half of Venice.
 Every other year, the sestiere is center stage as the main grounds of the Venice Biennale.
 At other times, Castello's main must-see is the striking Santi Giovanni e Paolo, a Dominican church filled with stunning glass windows and artwork.
 For some of the best city views, consider booking a hotel here.

 Surrounding Lagoon Islands

 South of the city are the islands of Lido, La Giudecca and San Giorgio Maggiore.
 The site of the annual Venice Film Festival, the island of Lido is filled with ritzy resorts that have cabanas and private beaches.
-However, Lonely Planet says "that it's almost impossible to find space on the sand in summer."

 The other islands are less exclusive.
 La Giudecca is mostly residential and features the Church of Redentore, a Franciscan church that was built in gratitude for the end of the bubonic plague.
 San Giorgio Maggiore's main focus is also a church.
 The Renaissance-era church by the same name was created by architecture legend, Palladio.